Skip to Main Content

 • If you don't qualify for a reverse mortgage, a home equity loan, cash-out refinance or HELOC could be a viable alternative.

-• Age limit: How old do you have to be for a reverse mortgage?
-The answer: 62 or older.
-This is true for government-sponsored home equity conversion mortgages (HECM) and most private reverse mortgages.
-However, a small number of lenders have a lower age requirement for reverse mortgages, with options for people as young as 55.
+The age requirement for a reverse mortgage is an important qualifying factor.
+In order to be eligible for the type of loan you must be 62 or older: That’s the minimum set for government-sponsored home equity conversion mortgages (HECMs) and most private reverse mortgages.
+However, a small number of lenders do have a lower age requirement for reverse mortgages, with options for people as young as 55.

 Alternatives to reverse mortgages for those that don’t qualify

 • Home equity loan: If you need a lump sum of cash for a specific expense, you can access your home equity by getting a home equity loan.
-These loans aren’t very flexible, but they can be a low-cost way to borrow, even for younger homeowners who have sufficient equity.
+Basically a second mortgage, these fixed-rate loans can be a low-cost way to borrow, even for younger homeowners who have sufficient equity.

 • Cash-out refinance: Cash-out refinancing, like a home equity loan, lets you turn your home equity into cash you can use for other purposes.
 However, instead of multiple loan payments, you refinance your entire mortgage and have just one payment.
 This can also help you reduce your interest rate and adjust the loan’s term.

 • Home equity line of credit: The most flexible option is a home equity line of credit (HELOC).
-With a HELOC, you can draw funds from your equity only when you need to, which could be appealing to people who sought out a reverse mortgage for more income flexibility.
+With a HELOC, you can draw funds from your equity only when you need to, which could be appealing to people who seek out a reverse mortgage to cover ongoing expenses.

 Reverse mortgage requirement FAQ